kurzi2704/diamond-dev-tools/README.md

 # deploying a remote net

 A remotenet can be deployed from a localnet.
-It is advised to deploy only fresh (never started) localnets.
+It is advised to deploy only fresh (never started) localnets,

 # deployment of a testnet on remote machines